Fine-grained Few-shot Recognition by Deep Object Parsing

 {\bf How can we leverage these observations?}\\ {\it Duplication of Traits.} We posit that the visual characteristics found in one instance of an object are widely duplicated among other instances, and even among those belonging to other classes.
 It follows from our proposition that it is the particular collection of visual characteristics arranged in a specific geometric pattern that uniquely determines an object belonging to a particular class.

-Juxtaposing these assumptions with (A) and (B) implies that these shared visual traits can be found in the feature maps of CNNs and only a few locations on the feature map suffice for object recognition.
-CNNs features are important, as they distil essential information, and suppress redundant or noisy information.
+These assumptions, along with (A) and (B), imply that these shared visual traits can be found in the feature maps of CNNs and only a few locations on the feature map suffice for object recognition.
+CNN features are important, as they distill essential information, and suppress redundant or noisy information.

 {\it Parsing.} We call these finitely many latent locations on the feature maps which correspond to salient traits, {\it parts}.
 These parts manifest as patterns, where each pattern belongs to a finite (but potentially large) dictionary of templates.
 This dictionary embodies both the shared vocabulary and the diversity of patterns found across object instances.
-Our goal is to learn the dictionary of templates for different parts using training data, and at test-time, we seek to {\it parse}\footnote{we view our dictionary as a collection of words, and the geometric relationship between different parts as relationship between phrases.} new instances by identifying part locations and the sub-collection of templates that are exhibited for the few-shot task.
+Our goal is to learn the dictionary of templates for different parts using training data, and at test-time, we seek to {\it parse}\footnote{we view our dictionary as a collection of words, parts as phrases that are a collection of words from the dictionary, and the geometric relationship between different parts as relationship between phrases.} new instances by identifying part locations and the sub-collection of templates that are expressed for the few-shot task.